 How do we know if a posture brace or in the broader scope a device is effective?
 The desired effect of posture devices is to correct posture and to do it such a way as to create long-term benefit.

-- The first requirement is they can’t be so forceful as to hold your posture for you.
+The first requirement: They can’t be so forceful as to hold your posture for you.

 By losing your capacity to hold your own posture you undermine the very essence of good posture.
 Good posture is a natural state, it’s part of the design of being human.
-A device is there to gently pull and remind you of having good posture so your own muscles retrain themselves.
+A device is there to gently pull.
+It reminds you of having good posture resulting in your own muscles retrain themselves.

-- Wearable?– Will someone wear it the required amount to make a change?
-Participant answered several questions offering feedback on what it was actually like to use the posture device.
+Wear-ability – Compliance is a major factor in testing devices.
+Will someone wear it the required amount to make a change?
+Participant answered several questions offering feedback on what it was like to use the posture device.

 Questions you should ask in choosing a posture brace

-- Is it comfortable to wear with your daily activities?
+- Is it comfortable to wear with daily activities